 For more extreme and less common disasters for South Carolina, like earthquakes and wildfires, discussing your homeowner’s policy with your agent in more detail can help ensure you’re aware of all coverage options.
 Earthquake coverage is available as an endorsement to a homeowner’s policy.

-The best option to make sure you have enough coverage through an Annual Review.
+The best option to make sure you have enough coverage is through an Annual Review.
 We all know that things change in our lives and our insurance agent may be one of the last to know about those changes.
 However, it’s extremely important to notify your agent when you make renovations or additions to your home, or when you make a large expensive purchase.

 In addition to reviewing your current policies, it is also wise to make sure your insurance to value is correct.
 As neighborhoods change and building costs rise, the insurance value, or replacement cost increases.
 The replacement cost of a home is determined by variables such as material costs, fuel and energy costs, the cost and availability of skilled labor, and changing construction codes and standards.
 Keep in mind that insurance premiums are not based on the current resale value of a home, but on the cost to replace it.